-The Khayelitsha Pressure Management Project was therefore proposed in 2001 Using Advanced Pressure Control the average daily flow was thereby reduced from 2,500 m3/hr to 1,500 m3/hr representing an annual saving of approximately 40% of the original water use.
-The Minimum Night Flow was reduced from 1,600 m3/hr to 750 m3/hr.
+Following the construction and commissioning of the pressure management installation, the average daily flow was reduced from 2 500 m3/hr to 1500 m3/hr representing an annual saving of 9 million m3/yr or approximately 40% of the original water use.
+The Minimum Night Flow was reduced from 1 600 m3/hr to 750 m3/hr.

-The approach used is both simple and innovative and despite the difficulties of on-site construction the savings achieved have exceeded both the Client's and the Project Teams' most optimistic expectations.
-Local labour was used throughout the project and community support was a key factor in the successful implementation of the project.
+The approach used in the Khayelitsha installation is both simple and innovative and the savings achieved have exceeded both the Client's and the Project Teams' most optimistic expectations.
+Local labour was used throughout the project and the community support was a key factor in the successful implementation of the project.